cwightrun/zorg/README.md

   - Susy is awesome
   - Therefore, Zorg is awesome

-All-in-all this is a basic way to keep up the starter theme I use for producing Drupal 7 based presentations from scratch.
+All-in-all this is a basic way to keep up the starter theme I use for producing Drupal 7 based presentation-layers from scratch.

-There are no base grid sizes, as Susy is relative.
+There are no base grid sizes, as Susy is relative, and all things are relative.
+Change comes from within.
+Pain is an illusion.

 I've kept the following templates *mostly* stock:
  * `block.tpl.php`